 While leaks in windows and doors are known for making it more difficult to heat/cool the home most people overlook the fireplace.
 Close the flue during the summer to prevent cool air from escaping and hot air from entering.
 Don’t forget to check the windows and doors while you’re at it.
 Weather stripping can work wonders at keeping the hot air out.

 Some carefully place trees can provide shade to the roof of the home when they are full grown.
 Cooling down the roof will cool down the inside while keeping some of the heat out of the windows.
 The trees will help to direct any breeze that might be blowing directly into your home when the windows are open.
 You may need to visit a site like https://platinumtreeservicepros.com/locations/baton-rouge/ every so often just to service your trees and make sure they’re growing well and safely but other than that, it’s a pretty low maintenance solution!
+Sometimes, landscaping may require some heavy-duty solutions such as those that an excavation contractor can provide.
+Whether it’s sloping, trenching, or general cleanups that you need, they could be able to help you!

 There are a number of ways to keep your home cool both with and without the air conditioning.
 When the temperatures are in the triple digits nothing beats the air conditioner and keeping the home cool or even a touch cold through the night can make the scalding days easier to bear.